Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

     # DON'T do this (inefficient):
     # torch.save("path/to/checkpoint/file", model.state_dict())

-For single-machine training this is typically fine, but for larger models saving a checkpoint can become slow (minutes not seconds) or overflow CPU memory (OOM) depending on the system.
+For single-machine training this typically works fine, but for larger models saving a checkpoint can become slow (minutes not seconds) or overflow CPU memory (OOM) depending on the system.
-To reduce memory peaks and speed up the saving to disk, set `state_dict_type="sharded"`:
+To reduce memory peaks and speed up the saving to disk, set ``state_dict_type="sharded"``:

 .. code-block:: python